MorenaBarboni/SuMo-SOlidity-MUtator/README.md

 SuMo was designed to run mutation testing on Solidity projects in a NodeJS environment.
 It relies on the interface of the [Truffle](https://github.com/trufflesuite/truffle) testing framework to compile the mutants and run the tests, and it automatically spawns [Ganache](https://github.com/trufflesuite/ganache) instances to guarantee a clean-room testing environment between mutants.

 Note that [ReSuMo](https://github.com/MorenaBarboni/ReSuMo/tree/main/src) advances the functionalities of SuMo through:
-1. a static, file-level regression testing mechanism for evolving projects
+1. a static, file-level regression testing mechanism for evolving projects;
-2. the usage of the Trivial Compiler Equivalence (TCE) for automatically detecting and discarding mutant equivalencies
+2. the automatic instrumentation of configuration files (e.g.,```truffle-config.js```) to enable the  Trivial Compiler Equivalence (TCE);
+3. a user-friendly GUI.

 ## Installation
 To install SuMo run ```npm install```.